whylabs/whylogs-examples/github-actions/README.md

 `expect_failure:` indicates whether the action is expected to fail or not.
 Actions are usually written to expect success; we include this flag for completeness.

-##Constraint Definition
+## Constraint Definition

-Whylogs constraints are specified in JSON.
+whylogs constraints are specified in JSON.
 Each constraint is bound to a column in the data, and each column may have multiple constraints.
 Standard boolean comparison operators are supported -- LT, LE, EQ, NE, GE, GT.
-We are actively extending Whylogs to support other constraint operators, for example, to match regex on strings or to test image features.
+We are actively extending whylogs to support other constraint operators, for example, to match regex on strings or to test image features.

 Example: